 To nominate a property for an award, complete the electronic form below or mail nomination content to the Historic Preservation Awards, Dubuque County Historical Society, 350 E. 3rd St., Dubuque, Iowa 52001.
 For questions, email info@rivermuseum.org.

-Nominations after this date will be considered for the 2024 awards.
+Nominations after this date will be considered in the following year.

 Award Winners